If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 Salazar nodded.
 ‘As a practitioner of occlumency, you’re much more aware of your thoughts, so you’re more sensitive to such attacks.
 He didn’t know that, so he likely underestimated you.
 Be wary, now he knows you can detect it, he may still be trying, only more subtly.’

 ‘I bet he is.’
 Harry’s lip curled.
 ‘But he won’t get anything out of me.
-I’ve come a long way since that circle of ink on a page.’
+I’ve come a long way since I first drew that circle of ink on a page.’

 ‘Go clear up your mess on your way to the feast,’ Salazar told him.
 ‘It’s very rude to leave a huge corpse lying around like that.’